pulyaevskiy/node-interop/node_interop/README.md

 ## Status

-While 1.0.0 is still in `dev` mode breaking changes are likely to occur.
+Version 1.0.0 is considered stable though not feature complete.
+It is recommended to check `1.0.0-dev.*` versions for latest updates and bug fixes.

 Make sure to checkout [CHANGELOG.md][changelog] after every release, all notable changes and upgrade instructions will be described there.